EndyKaufman/ngx-bind-io/README.md

 Becouse dynamic components not have normal lifecicle, recomendate define they without OnPush strategy.
 If you want use with OnPush, you may use Inputs with BindObservable and call properties with async pipe.
+Or use NgxBindIoService and run method linkHostToInner for bind inputs and outputs.

 inner.component.ts
 ```js